michielvha/crossplane-validation-action/README.md

 **Solution**: This is expected for security.
 Fork PRs run with read-only tokens.
 Consider:
 - Running on push to main after merge
 - Using `pull_request_target` (with caution)

+## 🤝 Contributing

+This action uses automated versioning and publishing:

+- **Versioning**: Uses [GitVersion](https://gitversion.net/) with the GitHubFlow workflow
+  - Commits are analyzed using conventional commit messages
+  - Version bumps: `BREAKING CHANGE` (major), `feat:` (minor), `fix:/perf:/refactor:` (patch)
+  - No bump: `chore:/docs:/style:/test:/ci:`

+- **Auto-Publishing**: When changes are pushed to `main` that affect action behavior:
+  - Changes to `scripts/**/*.sh` or `action.yml` trigger the publish workflow
+  - GitVersion automatically calculates and tags the next version
+  - A GitHub release is created and published to the Marketplace
+  - Documentation-only changes do not trigger releases

+To contribute:
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes with conventional commit messages
+4. Submit a pull request to `main`
+5. Once merged, the release will be automated if action files changed

 ## 🔗 Related Resources